ntop/nDPI/wireshark/tshark/README.md

 - function tshark:read()

 ## Examples
-This this directory you can find simple code examples that show how to use the tshark class including counting packets and flow traffic accounting.
+In this directory you can find simple code examples that show how to use the tshark class including counting packets and flow traffic accounting.